thesocialadmin/ecommerce-revenue-optimization-sql/README.md

 The business wants to improve profitability, but expense data is limited.
 This project focuses on revenue optimization by identifying which customers and products contribute most to long-term revenue.

 The core question is: which customer segments and product behaviors drive the highest lifetime value, and how can these insights be used to increase revenue more efficiently?
-## Business Problem

-The business wants to improve profitability, but expense data is limited.
-This project focuses on revenue optimization by identifying which customers and products contribute most to long-term revenue.

-The core question is: which customer segments and product behaviors drive the highest lifetime value, and how can these insights be used to increase revenue more efficiently?
 ## Stakeholders

 - Marketing team